-While, nowadays, much significance is attached to the shirt and its wearer, this is a relatively recent phenomenon and Best’s inclusion in the pantheon is something of retcon.
-He wore it sometimes, but the ’68 win, and his performance in that game, tends to elevate his association with it.
-In a feature on numbers in FourFourTwo two years ago, the editor of the fanzine United We Stand, Andy Mitten, gave his thoughts on the shirt:
+The 1968 win, and Best’s performance, tends to elevate his association with number 7.
+In a feature on numbers in FourFourTwo in 2012, the editor of the fanzine United We Stand, Andy Mitten, gave his thoughts on the shirt:

 Generally, Best had worn 7 when deployed on the right wing.
 One of his successors there was Steve Coppell, who joined United in 1975 and won 42 England caps, but he generally isn’t included in the ‘star’ bracket.
 Coppell wore 7 until 1981, and wore it against Tottenham in the League Cup early in 1981-82, when Bryan Robson, newly signed from West Bromwich Albion, wore 11.
 Coppell missed the next match, against Manchester City in the league, and Robson first wore the shirt with which he would become linked.
 Not because of any notion that he was carrying on Best’s mantle, though.
 He wrote in his autobiography, Robbo: